Dechie/neurograde/README.md

 # SmartGrade: Automated Code Review E-Learning System

 The SmartGrade system is an **Automated Code Review E-Learning System** designed to enhance coding assessments at universities.
-It provides **real-time feedback** on C++, Java, and Python code submissions through an **AI-driven approach**.
+It provides **real-time feedback** on C++ and Python code submissions through an **AI-driven approach**.
 This system aims to reduce grading time, ensure fair and consistent evaluations, and empower students with actionable insights via an intuitive analytics dashboard, ultimately elevating programming education.

 ## Project Description